stephenboothuk/Mermaid/basicMarkdownex.md

 		Penalty Charge Notice
 			Issued by Police or Local Council
 			Legally Enforeable
-				Can result in points
                 Based in Law
+					Terms and Conditions Presumed
                     ::icon(fa fa-book)
-					Terms and Conditions Presumed
+				Can result in points
+                ::icon(fa fa-id-card)
 			Can be Appealed at Arbitration
 				Approximately 70\% are Overturned at Appeal
 		Parking Charge Notice